-Last year US News named UC-Riverside the very best university for social mobility and in 2019 Money magazine called it “the most transformative public university in the country.”
+In 2020, US News named UC-Riverside the very best university for social mobility (still #2 in 2022) and in 2019 Money magazine called it “the most transformative public university in the country.”
 Both magazines have regularly praised UC-Riverside for its efforts to help economically disadvantaged students to complete their degrees.
 Over half of UC-Riverside students are the first in their families to go to college in the US.

 UC-Riverside is somewhat less selective than other UC campuses.
-In 2020, nearly 50,000 students applied for about 4,800 seats in the current freshman class and sixty-six percent were accepted.
+In 2022, nearly 54,700 students applied for the current freshman class and 68% were accepted.
 Like the other UC campuses, UC-Riverside attracts transfer students mainly from the California community colleges.
-More than 12,500 students wanted to transfer into UC-Riverside and nearly 75% were offered the opportunity to do so.
+In 2022, more than 12,700 students wanted to transfer into UC-Riverside and nearly 61% were offered the opportunity to do so.

-UC-Riverside often has a huge wait list, offering spots to nearly thousands of hopeful freshmen-to-be.
-Unlike many other large universities that admit virtually no one from their wait lists, UC-Riverside accepts about a fourth of those who take the waitlist offer.
+UC-Riverside often has a huge wait list, offering spots to nearly thousands of hopeful freshmen-to-be, unlike many other large universities that admit virtually no one from their wait lists.
+In 2022, UC Riverside waitlisted 12,162 students; of those, 5,997 eventually got in.

 As admissions to all of UCs get tougher every year, it is unwise to consider UC-Riverside a safety net, even for well qualified students.
 A good sign if the fact that if you are admitted, you’re likely to stay, with freshman retention rates averaging about 90 percent for the past six admissions cycles.

-Over 60 percent of the freshmen who entered UC-Riverside in 2015 and 2016 graduated in four years.
-That’s quite good for a large state school, better than other public out of state options that Californians often consider which have a much higher price tag, such as the University of Colorado-Boulder and the University of Oregon.
+Over 60 percent of freshmen who enter UC-Riverside graduate in four years.
+That’s quite good for a large state school, better than other public out-of-state options that Californians often consider which have a much higher price tag, such as the University of Colorado-Boulder and the University of Oregon.
 Neither of those schools, nor many others, offer better connections to the Southern California job market than UC-Riverside.
-To better support those connections, the university’s state of the art Riverside’s Career Center opened two years ago.
+To better support those connections, the university’s state of the art Riverside’s Career Center opened 4 years ago.
 It hosts more than 200 events on campus each year, including career fairs, workshops, information sessions and networking events.

 In addition to career services and employer connections, UC-Riverside’s academics offer another good reason to stick around.
-The university has six schools that grant undergraduate degrees: the Bourns College of Engineering, the College of Humanities, Arts and Social Sciences, the College of Natural and Agricultural Sciences, the School of Business and the School of Public Policy.
+The university has six schools that grant undergraduate degrees: the Bourns College of Engineering; the College of Humanities, Arts and Social Sciences; the College of Natural and Agricultural Sciences; the School of Business; the School of Education; and the School of Public Policy.
 Students who want a more personalized experience within a UC system education should consider Riverside’s University Honors Program.
 It includes honors housing, special events, honors academic advising and scholarships.

 UC-Riverside has the largest undergraduate business program in the UC system.
 Non-business students can also minor in business, and choose a concentration in marketing, management, accounting, finance, information systems or supply chain management.
 Undergrads who are interested in a business career can also study computer science with business applications or tackle blended social science and business majors.